Table of Contents

 - the Chair will announce the application number and applicant name

 - applicants may provide a brief update on the application.
-Updates should only include new proposal information
+Updates may only include new proposal information

 - applicants will be permitted to respond to panelist questions

-- Division staff will voice the total points and the average panel score.
+- Division staff will calculate and voice the total points and the average panel score.

 During public comment, anyone (including applicants) may speak about the applications under consideration.
-After public comment, panelists have an opportunity to adjust their scores before the final vote to accept all scores.
+After public comment, panelists may adjust their scores before the final vote to accept all scores.